IIITLucknowSWEngg/CSAICSBTeam020/Assignment/02_URD.md

   - Access to reports and system performance.
   - A way to handle disputes and moderate content.

-## 4. Use Cases

-### 4.1 Customer Use Cases

-#### Use Case 1: Browsing Products
-- **Goal**: As a customer, I want to browse products by category, apply filters, and view product details.
-- **Preconditions**: User is logged into the application.
-- **Postconditions**: User successfully finds products by applying filters and viewing details.
-- **Basic Flow**:
-  1. User opens the product catalog.
-  2. User applies filters (e.g., price, rating, category).
-  3. User clicks on a product to view its details.

-#### Use Case 2: Placing an Order
-- **Goal**: As a customer, I want to add products to my cart and proceed with checkout.
-- **Preconditions**: User is logged in and has added products to the shopping cart.
-- **Postconditions**: User has successfully placed the order.
-- **Basic Flow**:
-  1. User views the cart and clicks "Checkout."
-  2. User selects a payment method and enters details.
-  3. User receives an email confirmation with the order details.

-#### Use Case 3: Tracking Orders
-- **Goal**: As a customer, I want to track the status of my order in real-time.
-- **Preconditions**: The customer has placed an order.
-- **Postconditions**: The customer is updated with real-time delivery status via third-party logistics.
-- **Basic Flow**:
-  1. User logs into their account.
-  2. User navigates to the "Order History" section.
-  3. User selects the order they wish to track.
-  4. User views real-time updates provided by the third-party logistics service.

-#### Use Case 4: Reviewing Products
-- **Goal**: As a customer, I want to leave a review for a product I’ve purchased.
-- **Preconditions**: User has purchased a product.
-- **Postconditions**: Review is successfully submitted and visible to other customers.
-- **Basic Flow**:
-  1. User logs into their account.
-  2. User navigates to the product they purchased.
-  3. User submits a rating and review.

-#### Use Case 5: Managing Account
-- **Goal**: As a customer, I want to update my personal information and preferences.
-- **Preconditions**: User is logged in.
-- **Postconditions**: User’s information is updated.
-- **Basic Flow**:
-  1. User logs into their account.
-  2. User navigates to the "Account Settings" section.
-  3. User updates their profile information (name, email, password, etc.).
-  4. User saves changes.

-#### Use Case 6: Viewing Offers or Discounts
-- **Goal**: As a customer, I want to view available offers and discounts on products.
-- **Preconditions**: User is logged in.
-- **Postconditions**: User is able to see current offers and discounts.
-- **Basic Flow**:
-  1. User navigates to the "Offers" or "Discounts" section.
-  2. User views the list of available offers.

-### 4.2 Vendor Use Cases

-#### Use Case 1: Listing Products
-- **Goal**: As a vendor, I want to list products for sale on the platform.
-- **Preconditions**: Vendor is logged in.
-- **Postconditions**: Product is listed on the platform for sale.
-- **Basic Flow**:
-  1. Vendor logs into their vendor portal.
-  2. Vendor fills in product details (name, description, price, etc.).
-  3. Vendor submits the product for review.

-#### Use Case 2: Updating Product Details
-- **Goal**: As a vendor, I want to update details of my listed products.
-- **Preconditions**: Vendor is logged in, and product is already listed.
-- **Postconditions**: Product details are updated.
-- **Basic Flow**:
-  1. Vendor logs into their vendor portal.
-  2. Vendor selects a product to update.
-  3. Vendor modifies the product details (price, description, etc.).
-  4. Vendor saves the updated information.

-#### Use Case 3: Tracking Sales
-- **Goal**: As a vendor, I want to track my sales performance.
-- **Preconditions**: Vendor is logged in.
-- **Postconditions**: Vendor successfully tracks sales and revenue.
-- **Basic Flow**:
-  1. Vendor logs into their vendor portal.
-  2. Vendor navigates to the "Sales" section.
-  3. Vendor views the sales report.

-#### Use Case 4: Managing Inventory
-- **Goal**: As a vendor, I want to manage my product inventory (e.g., updating stock levels).
-- **Preconditions**: Vendor is logged in.
-- **Postconditions**: Vendor successfully updates inventory.
-- **Basic Flow**:
-  1. Vendor logs into their vendor portal.
-  2. Vendor navigates to the product inventory section.
-  3. Vendor updates stock levels and availability.
-  4. Vendor saves the changes.

-### 4.3 Admin Use Cases

-#### Use Case 1: Processing Orders
-- **Goal**: As an admin, I want to process customer orders and resolve issues.
-- **Preconditions**: Admin is logged in.
-- **Postconditions**: Order is processed, and any issues are resolved.
-- **Basic Flow**:
-  1. Admin logs into the admin panel.
-  2. Admin reviews pending orders.
-  3. Admin processes the orders and handles any issues (e.g., cancellations, returns).

-#### Use Case 2: Handling Returns and Refunds
-- **Goal**: As an admin, I want to process product returns and refunds.
-- **Preconditions**: Return request has been initiated by a customer.
-- **Postconditions**: Return or refund is successfully processed.
-- **Basic Flow**:
-  1. Admin logs into the admin panel.
-  2. Admin reviews return requests.
-  3. Admin processes the return or refund and updates the order status.

-#### Use Case 3: Monitoring Sales
-- **Goal**: As an admin, I want to monitor sales and revenue trends across the platform.
-- **Preconditions**: Admin is logged in.
-- **Postconditions**: Admin has an up-to-date view of platform-wide sales data.
-- **Basic Flow**:
-  1. Admin logs into the admin panel.
-  2. Admin navigates to the "Sales" section.
-  3. Admin views the sales and revenue reports.

-#### Use Case 4: Managing Users
-- **Goal**: As an admin, I want to manage user accounts and resolve any issues.
-- **Preconditions**: Admin is logged in.
+## 4. Requirements

+### 4.1 Customer Requirements

+#### Requirement 1: Browsing Products

+- **Goal**: The system must allow customers to browse products by category, apply filters, and view product details.
+- **Preconditions**: The customer must be logged into the system.
+- **Postconditions**: The customer should successfully find products by applying filters and viewing their details.
+- **Description**:
+  - Users should be able to open the product catalog.
+  - Users should apply various filters (e.g., price, rating, category) to refine their search.
+  - Users should be able to select and view detailed information about any product.

+#### Requirement 2: Placing an Order

+- **Goal**: The system must allow customers to add products to their cart and proceed with checkout.
+- **Preconditions**: The customer must be logged in and have products in their shopping cart.
+- **Postconditions**: The customer has successfully placed an order.
+- **Description**:
+  - Users should be able to view their cart and click on "Checkout."
+  - Users should choose a payment method and provide the necessary payment information.
+  - An order confirmation email should be sent to the customer after placing the order.

+#### Requirement 3: Tracking Orders

+- **Goal**: The system must allow customers to track the status of their order in real-time.
+- **Preconditions**: The customer must have placed an order.
+- **Postconditions**: The customer should receive real-time updates about their delivery status.
+- **Description**:
+  - The customer should be able to log into their account and navigate to "Order History."
+  - The system should provide real-time tracking updates via third-party logistics services for the selected order.

+#### Requirement 4: Reviewing Products

+- **Goal**: The system must allow customers to leave a review for any purchased product.
+- **Preconditions**: The customer must have purchased the product.
+- **Postconditions**: The review must be successfully submitted and visible to other customers.
+- **Description**:
+  - Users should log into their account and navigate to the product they purchased.
+  - Customers should submit ratings and leave detailed product reviews.

+#### Requirement 5: Managing Account

+- **Goal**: The system must allow customers to update their personal information and preferences.
+- **Preconditions**: The customer must be logged in.
+- **Postconditions**: The system should successfully update the customer’s information.
+- **Description**:
+  - Customers should be able to navigate to "Account Settings."
+  - Users can update their profile details, including name, email, and password, and save these changes.

+#### Requirement 6: Viewing Offers or Discounts

+- **Goal**: The system must allow customers to view available offers and discounts on products.
+- **Preconditions**: The customer must be logged in.
+- **Postconditions**: The customer should be able to see available offers and discounts.
+- **Description**:
+  - Users should navigate to the "Offers" or "Discounts" section.
+  - Users should be able to view a list of available discounts and offers on products.

+### 4.2 Vendor Requirements

+#### Requirement 1: Listing Products

+- **Goal**: The system must allow vendors to list products for sale.
+- **Preconditions**: The vendor must be logged into the platform.
+- **Postconditions**: The product is successfully listed on the platform.
+- **Description**:
+  - Vendors should log into their vendor portal and fill in product details (name, description, price, etc.).
+  - Vendors must submit products for review and approval to ensure they meet platform standards.

+#### Requirement 2: Updating Product Details

+- **Goal**: The system must allow vendors to update the details of their listed products.
+- **Preconditions**: The vendor must be logged in and the product must already be listed.
+- **Postconditions**: The product details are updated in the system.
+- **Description**:
+  - Vendors should be able to select a product and modify its information, including price and description.

+#### Requirement 3: Tracking Sales

+- **Goal**: The system must allow vendors to track their sales performance.
+- **Preconditions**: The vendor must be logged in.
+- **Postconditions**: The vendor is able to track their sales and view the generated revenue.
+- **Description**:
+  - Vendors should log into their portal and view sales reports and revenue generated.

+#### Requirement 4: Managing Inventory

+- **Goal**: The system must allow vendors to manage their product inventory.
+- **Preconditions**: The vendor must be logged in.
+- **Postconditions**: The vendor’s inventory is successfully updated.
+- **Description**:
+  - Vendors should be able to update stock levels and availability for their listed products.

+### 4.3 Admin Requirements

+#### Requirement 1: Processing Orders

+- **Goal**: The system must allow admins to process customer orders and resolve issues.
+- **Preconditions**: The admin must be logged in.
+- **Postconditions**: The order is processed, and any issues are resolved.
+- **Description**:
+  - Admins should log into the admin panel, review pending orders, and process them.
+  - They are responsible for resolving any issues such as cancellations, returns, or inventory mismatches.

+#### Requirement 2: Handling Returns and Refunds

+- **Goal**: The system must allow admins to process product returns and issue refunds.
+- **Preconditions**: A return request has been initiated by the customer.
+- **Postconditions**: The return or refund is successfully processed.
+- **Description**:
+  - Admins should log into the admin panel and review return requests from customers.
+  - Admins can approve and process the return or refund and update the order status.

+#### Requirement 3: Monitoring Sales

+- **Goal**: The system must allow admins to monitor sales and revenue across the platform.
+- **Preconditions**: The admin must be logged in.
+- **Postconditions**: Admin will have an up-to-date overview of platform-wide sales data.
+- **Description**:
+  - Admins should navigate to the "Sales" section in the admin panel and view comprehensive sales and revenue reports.

+#### Requirement 4: Managing Users

+- **Goal**: The system must allow admins to manage user accounts and resolve related issues.
+- **Preconditions**: The admin must be logged in.
 - **Postconditions**: Admin successfully manages user accounts.
-- **Basic Flow**:
+- **Description**:
-  1. Admin logs into the admin panel.
-  2. Admin views the list of users (customers, vendors).
-  3. Admin updates user roles, suspends accounts, or resolves disputes.
+  - Admins can view customer and vendor user lists.
+  - Admins can modify roles, suspend accounts, or resolve disputes, such as user complaints.

-#### Use Case 5: Generating Reports
+#### Requirement 5: Generating Reports

-- **Goal**: As an admin, I want to generate reports for sales, products, and users.
+- **Goal**: The system must allow admins to generate reports for sales, products, and user activity.
-- **Preconditions**: Admin is logged in.
+- **Preconditions**: The admin must be logged in.
-- **Postconditions**: Admin generates reports.
+- **Postconditions**: The system generates the selected report.
-- **Basic Flow**:
+- **Description**:
-  1. Admin logs into the admin panel.
-  2. Admin selects the type of report to generate (sales, inventory, users, etc.).
-  3. Admin downloads or views the generated report.
+  - Admins should be able to generate and download reports for various data types, such as sales, user activities, or product information.

 ## 5. Acceptance Criteria